 For this reason, a biogas fuel skid must be built specifically for this application.
 Of particular note are the high-levels of moisture drop out and the possibility of a wide range of potentially corrosive trace gases.
 These range from halogens to ammonia and mercaptans.

 - High-reliability gas pumping sets

 - Optional air blast cooling and refrigerated chilling for dew-point management

 - Automatic moisture removal systems for collected condensate

 - Integrated control systems with facilities to link into main control centre.

 - Flow rates available: 50 to 20,000 cubic metres per hour

-- Suction pressure head: rarely needs to exceed 150 mbar although deep-vacuum systems may be accommodated.
+- Suction pressure head rarely needs to exceed 150 mbar.
+Deep-vacuum systems can also be considered for particular situations.

 - Delivery pressure head: 300 to 600 mbar g are normally achieved with twin-stage centrifugal blowers.
-Higher pressure heads, of up to 200 bar g, may be achieved with screw compressors, rotary vane compressors and multi-stage reciprocating compressors.
+Higher pressure heads may be achieved with screw compressors, rotary vane compressors and multi-stage reciprocating compressors.

-- Organics fuel skids have a well-established record in providing landfill gas to generators with up times in excess of 99%.
+- Organics fuel skids have a well-established record in providing biogas to generators with up times in excess of 99%.